COVID-19 UPDATE: NU is open. Faculty/staff are working in-person and campuses are open for in-person learning this spring.MORE INFO

 - Source documentation and reporting forms for human participant research studies.

-Research data does not include data generated or acquired by students in their academic work, unless the research data are generated or acquired within the scope of their employment at the University, generated or acquired through use of substantial University resources, or subject to other agreements that supersede this right (e.g., research data ownership agreements signed by the student and PI).
+Research data does not include data generated or acquired by students in their academic work, unless the research data is generated or acquired within the scope of their employment at the University, generated or acquired through use of substantial University resources, or subject to other agreements that supersede this right (e.g., research data ownership agreements signed by the student and PI).

 - Server – a system entity that provides a service in response to a request from a client.